tsandmann/ct-bot/README.md

 # ct-bot
 This is a fork of the ct-Bot code which belongs to the robotic project c't-Bot of the German c't magazine (www.heise.de/ct).
-The official c't project website can be found at http://www.heise.de/ct/projekte/c-t-Bot-und-c-t-Sim-284119.html and the related Trac at https://www.heise.de/ct/projekte/machmit/ctbot/wiki.
+The official c't project website can be found at http://www.heise.de/ct/projekte/c-t-Bot-und-c-t-Sim-284119.html.
 All related documentation is available at https://github.com/Nightwalker-87/ct-bot-doku.

 The repository here contains the source code of the original c't-Bot robot from 2006, referred to as *version 1* (v1).
 Each stable release of the code is tagged and the *master* branch always points to the latest one.
 The (experimental) development code can be found in branch *development*.
 Additional branches may exist for currently developed fixes or new features, use them on your own risk and bear in mind: if it breaks, you get to keep both pieces.